Flower of Euphorbia heterophylla or Painted spurge

 • Identify Painted Spurge, Euphorbia heterophylla or Milkweed.

-• Know the habitat of Painted Spurge or Milkweed.
+• Know the habitat of Milkweed.

 • Know the best cultural and chemical options to control Painted Spurge.